s5-dev/docs/README.md

 mdbook build
 ```

-Then the bulid files will be in the `/book` directory.
+Then the build files will be in the `/book` directory.

 ## Acknowledgement